A2D: Anywhere Anytime Drumming: Empirical Results

 \section{Empirical Results}

 The evaluation of our application has two aspects.
 The first aspect is a technical one, which purpose is to evaluate the qualitative performance of the system concerning the design requirements and objectives.
 I.e, the network detection performance, the tracking and estimation capabilities, etc. The second aspect is concerning the user experience of the system, e.g., interaction with the system, noticeable delays, etc. All of the experiments of the research stage were conducted on the lab hardware, comprised of a standard Intel Core i7 PC with 8 cores, 64GB RAM and an NVIDIA GeForce RTX 3090 GPU.
+In regards to camera quality, our study encompassed the utilization of two different camera systems based on the device being used: a dual 12MP camera system from a mobile device, and a webcam.
+Both cameras can handle 60 FPS.
+The training involved a balanced distribution of samples from both camera sources, maintaining a 50/50 ratio.
+Due to the conversion of training data to a mid resolution of 640x480 and the subsequent adjustment of input data to this resolution prior to inference, a high-resolution camera is not necessary, and thus a camera with moderate resolution capabilities will suffice for accurate results